 Bridging saddles shim for saddle fit swayback horse

 Swayback.
 The horses’ back dips in the center of the top line.
-Can be caused by poor saddle fit.
+It can be caused by a poor saddle fit.
 Proper muscle development is key to reversing hollow horses.

 Most sway backs are not congenital, not a true sway.
 Often the sway is the result of lack of muscle across the top line: building back muscle will reduce or eliminate the sway if it is not congenital and will improve it even if it is.

 Swayback is common in aged broodmares, who have had the added weight of a pregnancy stressing the back.
 Letting the horse get too fat obviously contributes to strain on the back.
 Proper riding and saddle fit are the biggest keys to comfort and performance.

 Conformation also plays a role.
 Horses with long backs prone to back problems in general, including swayback.
 Horses with high-set necks and a high head carriage may be at greater risk because this way of moving tends to hollow the back.

 are the most difficult for horses with a swayed top line as the trees tend to be much flatter than english or endurance saddles.
 Take a look at these saddle pads.
 One is designed for horses with a low wither and a flat back, the others are designed to follow the natural curve of a horse with lower backs and perhaps peaked withers.